 For equally beautiful sunsets and views to the caldera and the volcano (without thousands of tourists): Imerovigli and Firostefani

-For being close to the famous Red Beach but still have views to the caldera: Akrotiri (but it’s a 20-30 mins drive from Fira-capital)
+For being close to the famous Red Beach but still having views of the caldera: Akrotiri (but it’s a 20-30 minute drive from Fira, the capital)

 What do I need to pack for a trip to Santorini in August?